samuelroland/galeriz/docs/docs.md

 ### Architecture
 To develop faster, I have chosen a PHP framework called [Laravel](https://laravel.com) that I used during my first apprenticeship and for different personal projects at home.
 In addition to Laravel, I choose to use Livewire, which is a fullstack components framework for Laravel.
 It helps me create reactive frontend interactions without writing tons of AJAX requests and Javascript code.
 To avoid some useless requests in the backend just to change visibility of elements, I picked AlpineJS, which is a lightweight Javascript framework.
 To design my app without a lot of pure CSS, I imported TailwindCSS (a CSS framework).

-This combination of 4 frameworks is called [the TALL stack](https://tallstack.dev/) and is not unusual around the Laravel ecosystem.
+This combination of these 4 frameworks is called [the TALL stack](https://tallstack.dev/) and is not unusual around the Laravel ecosystem.
+I chose Laravel 9 and not 8 because it's the latest one.

-For the database I picked MySQL (as required) version 8.
-(TODO: check version)
+For the database I picked MySQL (as required) version 8.0.

 ### Available pages